 |Prerna Vohra||Lecturer in Microbiology, University of Edinburgh, UK|

 |Roshan Nepal||PhD Student, University of Adelaide, Australia|

-The Members Panel will be co-chaired by Dr Kevin Maringer, Group Leader in Flavivirus Transmission and Pathogenesis at The Pirbright Institute, UK, and Dr Ed Cunningham Oakes, Postdoctoral Research Associate at the University of Liverpool, UK.
-The co-Chairs will work with the General Secretary’s Group to ensure that equality, diversity and inclusion matters continue to be appropriately considered at the highest level of Society governance.
+The Panel's co-Chairs work with the General Secretary’s Group to ensure that equality, diversity and inclusion matters continue to be appropriately considered at the highest level of Society governance.

 Selection of Chair and Panel members

-The Members Panel will represent the full breadth of our membership, bringing unheard voices to the fore.
-We are particularly seeking representatives from Black and Asian members and those from other minoritised ethnic groups; members who identify as LGBTQ+ and members who have disabilities or long-term illnesses that impact their experience working in microbiology.
-Members of the Panel will be required to have an enthusiasm for inclusion and ideas for helping the Microbiology Society to be welcoming to anyone interested in microbes, their effects and their uses.
+The Members Panel aims to represent the full breadth of our membership, bringing unheard voices to the fore.
+We sought representatives from Black and Asian members and those from other minoritised ethnic groups; members who identify as LGBTQ+ and members who have disabilities or long-term illnesses that impact their experience working in microbiology.
+Members of the Panel are required to have an enthusiasm for inclusion and ideas for helping the Microbiology Society to be welcoming to anyone interested in microbes, their effects and their uses.
 The Terms of Reference for the Panel can be found below.Members Panel Terms of Reference